-Our draft determination is to define a concessional finance agreement as an agreement between a NSP and GFB for the purpose of sharing concessional finance benefits with consumers and to require the NSP to notify and provide the AER with a copy of the concessional finance agreement within 40 business days of entering into that agreement.
-This is because the NSP and GFB will negotiate the terms of the concessional finance and the benefits to be shared with consumers and it is reasonable to expect that the NSP will be able to provide a copy to the AER of the signed agreement shortly after.
+Our final determination is to define a concessional finance agreement as an agreement between a NSP and GFB for the purpose of sharing concessional finance benefits with consumers and to require the NSP to notify and provide the AER with a copy of the concessional finance agreement within 40 business days of entering into that agreement.
+This is because the NSP and GFB will negotiate the terms of the concessional finance and the benefits to be shared with consumers and it is reasonable to expect that the NSP will be able to provide a copy of the signed agreement to the AER shortly after.

 Stakeholders, in their submissions to our consultation paper, agree that the NSPs should be required to notify the AER of concessional finance arrangements and to provide the required information.
-Some stakeholders suggested that both parties, the NSP and GFB, should notify the AER and that the AER should be able to seek information from either party.
-We note that rules cannot be made compelling the GFB to provide information, rather, rules can be made requiring the NSP to inform and provide information to the AER.
+Some stakeholders suggested that both parties, the NSP and GFB, should notify the AER and that the AER should be able to seek information from either party.39 We note that rules cannot be made compelling the GFB to provide information, rather, rules can be made requiring the NSP to inform and provide information to the AER.

-The draft rule amends the NER to impose an obligation on the NSP to inform the AER of the existence of such an agreement and to provide them with a copy of the agreement.
-This is because the AER will not usually be aware of the existence of concessional finance but must be aware of and also be provided with a copy to consider an agreement to share benefits with consumers.
-The draft rule also requires the NSP to notify the AER in its next regulatory proposal where an agreement applies over multiple regulatory control periods.
+The final rule requires the NSP to inform the AER of the existence of such an agreement by providing them with a copy of the agreement.
+The final rule also requires the NSP to notify the AER in its next regulatory proposal where an agreement applies over multiple regulatory control periods and the benefits do not apply in the same way over the regulatory control periods.40